 The best way to get started with storing your off-season garments is to take all of your summer clothes out of the closet and dresser drawers and place them on a bed or large table.
 By emptying your closet, you will be able to work more efficiently.
 You will see everything that you own and you will be able to make decisions.
 Movers Brandon MS advises you to first separate the clothes into categories like shirts, pants, and dresses.
 Maybe you used to be obsessed with overalls a few years ago, but now they are not your thing anymore, Making a pile of just these things will make it easier for you to get rid of them fast.
 And don’t forget the accessories.
 Even though mostly small, accessories can end up taking a lot more space than expected.
 Be ruthless when storing summer clothes and tackle each stack by sorting it into save, donate, and discard piles.
 Don’t think twice about a decision you made, because then you will probably change your mind and end up keeping something that you don’t need.

-- If you dry clean your clothes, always remove them from the dry cleaner’s thin plastic bags before them.
+- If you dry clean your clothes, always remove them from the dry cleaner’s thin plastic bags before storing them.
 Plastic traps moisture that can lead to mildew and even discoloration.
 Mildew stains are close to impossible to wash, so take care.

-- It’s crucial to store your summer clothing in an adequate way so it will be ready to go when warm weather comes around again.
+- It’s crucial to store your summer clothing in an adequate place so it will be ready to go when warm weather comes around again.
 Don’t put them somewhere that’s difficult to reach but try storing summer clothing in an easily accessible spot.

 Basic rules for storing summer clothes